 I graduated from Horace Mann School (New York), and attended Williams College where I was the very first Russian major.
 Following graduation, I studied at Oxford University and the University of Leningrad, after which I received my D.Phil. (or Ph.D.) in Russian Literature from Oxford.
-First I taught Russian at Williams; I was Chair of the Department of Slavic Language at the University of Texas at Austin, and Director of the Title VI Center for Russian and East European Studies; and I became Deam of Language Schools and Schools Abroad at Middlebury in 1998.
-Since my term as Dean ended in 2004 I have been teaching full-time in the Russian Department.
+First I taught Russian at Williams; I was Chair of the Department of Slavic Language at the University of Texas at Austin and Director of the Title VI Center for Russian and East European Studies; I became Dean of Language Schools and Schools Abroad at Middlebury in 1998.
+After my term as Dean ended in 2004, I taught full-time in the Russian Department.
+I retired from in December 2010.

 Courses offered in the past four years.